The Historic Masonic Temple

 May 2016

-The Historic Masonic Temple was added to the National Register of Historic Places with State level significance.
+The Historic Masonic Temple is added to the National Register of Historic Places with State level significance.
 This was an important step in efforts to preserve the building and secure funding sources for the its future renovations.

 Dec 2016

 The Bay Arts Council and the Friends of the Historic Masonic Temple separated, as was intended, and the Friends organization officially took ownership of the Historic Masonic Temple.
-This date also marked the beginning of many new relationships that are helping to drive the efforts to create a community school for the arts.

 Jan 2017